Evidence Level

 80 eugonadal men >40.

 Modest improvements in some symptom scores; minimal testosterone effect.
-Note: maca is NOT a meaningful testosterone booster — multiple trials confirm minimal hormonal effects despite popular framing.
+Note: maca is not a meaningful testosterone booster — multiple trials confirm minimal hormonal effects despite popular framing.

 8

 6-week, double-blind, placebo-controlled trial in 14 postmenopausal women receiving 3.5 g/day maca.
-Outcomes: GCS (Greene Climacteric Scale), HAM-A, HAM-D. (Brooks et al. 2008, Menopause)
+Outcomes: GCS (Greene Climacteric Scale), HAM-A, HAM-D. (Menopause)

 14 postmenopausal women.
 Very small.

 Modest reductions in anxiety and depression scores vs placebo.
-CRITICAL CAVEAT: very small trial (n=14); cannot establish meaningful efficacy.
+Critical caveat: very small trial (n=14); cannot establish meaningful efficacy.

 Side effects and drug interactions